 In March 2012, Caroline wanted nothing more than a safe and uneventful natural childbirth experience.
 After having three healthy children in the standard medicated way, Caroline was first drawn to natural childbirth by the ads Brookwood Medical Center ran on television, magazines and the internet.
-Those Brookwood ads emphasized a mother's choice, individual birthing plans, freedom of movement and even mentioned water births.
+Those Brookwood ads emphasized a mother’s choice, individual birthing plans and freedom of movement, and they even mentioned water births.
 Caroline met with her newly chosen doctor at Brookwood and asked lots of questions before finally committing to a delivery at Brookwood.

 A Gadsden state court jury awarded $20 million to the daughter of a woman who died from a drug overdose administer while in the care of a rehabilitation hospital.
-79-year-old Doris Green was discovered in the early morning hours of July 5, 2011, unresponsive with decreased repiration and an oxygen saturation of 70, tell-tale signs of opiate overdose.
+In the early morning hours of July 5, 2011, 79-year-old Doris Green was discovered unresponsive with decreased respiration and an oxygen saturation of 70, telltale signs of opiate overdose.
 Mrs. Green was rushed to Gadsden Regional Medical Center.
-In route, she was found to have pinpoint-non-reactive pupils, another key sign.
+During travel, she was found to have pinpoint-nonreactive pupils, another key sign.
 Upon arrival at GRMC, she responded repeatedly to Narcan, the opiate antidote.
 Two drug screens then revealed she had received opiates, even though she had no prescription for opiates and was not supposed to get them.
-Mrs. Green spent nearly all of her next 100 days of life in the hospital, never recovered and died.
+Mrs. Green spent nearly all of her next 100 days of life in the hospital; she never recovered and ultimately died.
 MRB attorneys David Marsh and Rip Andrews tried the case for the plaintiff.
-They were assisted by co-counsel, Bruce Downey, of Anniston, during the 10-day trial.
+They were assisted by co-counsel Bruce Downey, of Anniston, during the 10-day trial.

 A Dothan state court jury awarded $4 million to the daughter of a man who died from a fall in a long-term care hospital.
-77-year-old Thomas Doster was found on the floor of his room at Noland Hospital Dothan in August 2007.
+In August 2007, 77-year-old Thomas Doster was found on the floor of his room at Noland Hospital Dothan.
 A review of his medical records and a state investigation revealed that he was supposed to be in restraints at the time of the fall because he was such a high fall risk.
-The jury found that the hospital breached the standard of care by leaving the restraints off of Mr. Doster and that the breach caused Mr. Doster's death less than 12 hours after his fall.
+The jury found that the hospital breached the standard of care by leaving the restraints off of Mr. Doster and that the breach caused Mr. Doster’s death less than 12 hours after his fall.
 Rip Andrews and Ben Ford tried the case for the plaintiff.
-They were assisted by local counsel, Todd Derrick, during the one-week trial.
+They were assisted by local counsel Todd Derrick during the one-week trial.

 This catastrophic medical error caused incalculable damages.
-He has already suffered and is likely to continue to experience infections, abscesses, and other painful complications for the rest of his life.
-By the time the case settled, our client had been in and out of the hospital fifteen times since the pelvic exenteration.
+He has already suffered and is likely to continue to experience infections, abscesses and other painful complications for the rest of his life.
+By the time the case settled, our client had been in and out of the hospital 15 times since the pelvic exenteration.
 He lost his livelihood and his wife.

 The case focused on the medical clinic staff’s failure to respond quickly enough to Mr. Thomas’ reaction and to administer the drug epinephrine – the well-established first-line treatment for any serious allergic reactions – and also the medical clinic’s failure to have basic emergency equipment and medications available to manage the worst kind of reactions known to occur with contrast agents.